High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Stabilized - type ESAV schemes

 \subsubsection{Temporal convergence}

-We first verify the temporal accuracy of both the balanced and unbalanced $L2$-$1_{\sigma}$-sESAV schemes, and the numerical results are obtained by solving the exterior-forced problem \eqref{Model:tAC_source} with a fixed fractional order $ \alpha = 0.8 $.
+First, we verify the temporal accuracy of both the balanced and unbalanced $L2$-$1_{\sigma}$-sESAV schemes, and the numerical results are obtained by solving the exterior-forced problem \eqref{Model:tAC_source} with a fixed fractional order $ \alpha = 0.8 $ on $ 200 \times 200 $ uniform spatial grids.
+The exact solution is prescribed as $ \phi( \mathbf{x}, t ) = 0.5\, \omega_{1+\iota} (t) \sin x \sin y$ through an appropriate choice of the linear term $ g( \mathbf{x}, t ) $.
 For different regularity parameters $ \iota = 0.3, 0.5 $ and $ 0.8 $, the mesh grading parameter is set to be $ \gamma = 2/\iota $ such that the theoretical convergence order is $ \min\{ 2, \gamma \iota \}= 2$.
-The other setup is the same as in subsection \ref{subsec:L1_TimeCon}.
-Numerical results for the two type potentials are listed in Tables \ref{Ex5:tab1}--\ref{Ex5:tab2}, from which we can clearly observe that (i) both methods exhibit second-order temporal accuracy as expected; and (ii) they generate numerical solutions with the same magnitude accuracy.
+The other setup is the same as in Example \ref{subsec:L1_TimeCon}.
+Numerical results for different $ \iota$ and potentials are summarized in Tables \ref{Ex5:tab2}--\ref{Ex5:tab3}, from which we can clearly observe that (i) both methods exhibit second-order temporal accuracy as expected; and (ii) they generate numerical solutions with the same magnitude accuracy.